yilab/ssbify-string/README.md

-# ssbify
+# ssbify-string

-Takes an url and returns a ssb blob-id representing the contents of the site.
+takes an HTML string, URL, and returns a ssb blob-id representing the contents of the site.

-Uses node-readability, and imports any images as hash-links.
+uses node-readability, and imports any images as hash-links.

+pass `{ ignoreBrokenImgLinks: true }` as a prop in the third function argument to get graceful behavior in that case (default). pass false to fail and callback with an error about it.

 ## usage